 The Series 2013B Health Certificates are directly placed with the bank.
+The Certificates are secured by a lien on pledged revenues, on parity with the Series 2013A Health Certificates.
 The Certificates are not secured by any assets pledged as collateral.
 The trust indenture and credit agreement contain provisions that in an event of default, the outstanding principal may be accelerated.